SarahMason2015/Billionaires/README.md

 ## Database Integration (25 points)
 Team members will be expected to present a provisional database that stands in for the final database and accomplishes the following:
--Sample data that mimics the expected final database structure or schema -Draft machine learning model is connected to the provisional database
+- Sample data that mimics the expected final database structure or schema
+- Draft machine learning model is connected to the provisional database